barbmarques/individual-nlp-project/README.md

 ## <a name="project-summary"></a>
 #### <font color = 'darkblue'>Project Summary:

-I was assigned the task of scraping data from GitHub repository README files and chose to focus on repositories that reference Cybersecurity.
-The goal was to understand what programming languages are being actively utilized by those working in the field today.
+I was tasked with scraping data from GitHub repository README files in repositories that reference cybersecurity.
+The goal was to understand what programming languages are being actively used by those working in cybersecurity positions.
 I built a model to predict which programming language is primarily used in a repository, given the text of the README file.

-Data Source: GitHub Repositories which reference cybersecurity
+Data Source: 470 GitHub Repositories that reference cybersecurity in their title.

 All files referenced in this presentation are available in the github repository for this project:   https://github.com/barbmarques/individual-nlp-project.